xsx1985/xsx1985/README.md

 newstr = str.center(021, "*")
 print=newstr

-Interests:
+-Interests:
-I like to float in pixels using different power apps like LumaFusion, FCPX, Procreate, Photoshop and Blender, just to mention few.
+-I like to float in pixels using different power apps like LumaFusion, FCPX, Procreate, Photoshop and Blender, just to mention few.
-SuperSecrectFact: I’m currently learning different aproaches to ARM technology.
+-SuperSecrectFact: I’m currently learning different aproaches to ARM technology.

-Other than that I am interested in multiple fields of IT with Blockchain technology as main one.
+-Other than that I am interested in multiple fields of IT with Blockchain technology as main one.

-Mobile Developing:
+-Mobile Developing:
-Swift is my secret crush, and I definetly see myself absorb more skills/speed; depends on app type and test drive period I am available for beta testing/bughunt.
+-Swift is my secret crush, and I definetly see myself absorb more skills/speed; depends on app type and test drive period I am available for beta testing/bughunt.